 If we take the current estimated global population of 7.142 billion people (7,142,000,000) and compare it with the estimated global kraken population of 10,000, population modeling shows us that the global human population will continue to grow incrementally for at least the next 200 hundred years, until leveling of somewhere around 9.0 billion people.

-However, if we assume that the current kraken population is augmented by a krathumbken population of approximately 100 additional individuals per year, cross referenced with a “devouring rate” or approximately 40 people per day per kraken and a slightly increased “devouring rate” of 45 people per day per kratumbken due to increased metabolic demands, the mortality curve begins to reverse itself.
-As we can then assume that with six months the krathumbken will acquire human machine guns and begin to kill not for food, but merely for sport, the trend of people dying really starts to take off, with approximately everyone on the planet dead with 32 years.
+However, if we assume that the current kraken population is augmented by a krathumbken population of approximately 100 additional individuals per year, cross referenced with a “devouring rate” or approximately 40 people per day per kraken and a slightly increased “devouring rate” of 45 people per day per krathumbken due to increased metabolic demands, the mortality curve begins to reverse itself.
+As we can then assume that within six months, the krathumbken will acquire human machine guns and begin to kill not for food, but merely for sport, the trend of people dying really starts to take off, with approximately everyone on the planet dead with 32 years.

+γh= ∆-γk∆n* 45365.25*n

+Where

+γ is the annual mortality rate of humans (γh) given that of krakthumbkens (γk),

+∆ is the growth in the global population of krakthumbkens,

+for n number of years.

+Solving for n, we get ≠32.

 This model should be qualified by the assumption that it does not presume that the krathumbken would be challenged by a new super-evolved species of super intelligent flying whales, who emerge from the depths to combat their ancient enemies.
 The krathumbken versus flying whale conflict would likely accelerate human die-off, as the two new dominant species of earth battle for supremacy, unmindful of the ruins of pathetic human civilization all around them.
-Then, of course, the krathumbken and the flying whales would team up at the last minute to deal with the new threat of nuclear powered death rhinoceroses (created by a mad scientist in a secret laboratory under Mount Kilamanjaro) with titanium reinforced double death tusks.
+Then, of course, the krathumbken and the flying whales would team up at the last minute to deal with the new threat of nuclear powered death rhinoceroses (created by a mad scientist in a secret laboratory under Mount Kilimanjaro) with titanium-reinforced, double-death tusks.
 A further scientific evaluation of that possibility could be the basis for further research by this author.

 Discussion